jimbuho/samples/traceablity-node/README.md

 #### Invoke

-Invoke method is used to transfer balance from one account to other.
+Invoke method is used to post a trace information
-This method expects three arguments `[ "<sender account>", "<recipient account>", "<amount to transfer>" ]`.
+This method expects fire arguments `[ "<product code>", "<step name>", "<content>", "<location>", "<datetime>" ]`.

 #### Query

-Set method is used to query balance of an account.
-This method expects an argument `[ "<account>" ]`.
+Set method is used to query a post by his code formed of productCode + step This method expects an argument `[ "<key>" ]`.

 #### Delete

-This method is used to delete the account from world state.
+This method is used to delete the post from world state.
-This method expects an argument `[ "<account>" ]`.
+This method expects an argument `[ "<key>" ]`.

-## Deploy the Xooa-Balance-Transfer-Node smart contract
+## Deploy the Xooa-Traceability smart contract

-1. Follow the instructions here: https://docs.xooa.com/start.html#deploy-the-smart-contract-app, selecting the **Xooa-Balance-Transfer-Node** as the smart contract.
+1. Follow the instructions here: https://docs.xooa.com/start.html#deploy-the-smart-contract-app, selecting the **Xooa-Traceability-Node** as the smart contract.

 2. Record the **API Token** when it is shown: you will need it to authorize API requests from Swagger.